fulcrumresearch/quibbler/README.md

 ## What Quibbler Prevents

-We've found Quibbler useful in preventing agents from:
+We've found Quibbler useful in automatically preventing agents from:

 - Fabricating results without running commands
 - Not running tests or skipping verification steps